chrischan0204/Flutter/README.md

 1. Install Flutter.
 You can refer this url. https://docs.flutter.dev/get-started/install
 2. Excute the following command in the root folder. flutter pub get
-3. Run the app with following command flutter run -d chrome
+3. Run the app with following command. flutter run -d chrome

 # Build and Test